DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 <pre><code>
 Dim Variable1 As Integer
 If Variable1 = 50 Then
 MsgBox "Number = 50"
 End If
 </pre></code>
-Here, an interger variable called Variable1 is defined.
+Here, an interger variable called Variable1 is created.
 An if statement is then used.
 If the integer variable is equal to 50, then a dialog box will appear with the message "Number = 50", otherwise nothing will happen.
 This is an example of using conditional logic in VBA.